Tenkō: Cultures of Political Conversion in Transwar Japan

 - Hardback£135.00(9780367235796)

-Tenkō: Cultures of Political Conversion in Transwar Japan will prove a valuable resource to students and scholars of Japanese and East Asian history, literature and politics.
+Tenkō: Cultures of Political Conversion in Transwar Japan serves as an essential resource for students and scholars interested in Japanese and East Asian history, literature, and politics, offering fresh insights into the complexities of ideological transformation during a tumultuous era.

 "This is a welcome addition to scholarship on midcentury Japan.
 It brings a stellar group of historians and literary scholars together around an ambitious scholarly vision.
 The editors argue that the study of tenko¯—a juridical process of political conversion in the 1930s—offers a blueprint for interdisciplinary and comparative research into local expressions of the politics of affect, framed with reference to a theoretically nuanced concept of a global yet uneven capitalist modernity." - Adam Bronson, Durham University